tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 3. <https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Digest.html>

-you cannot reference hardcoded paths like _/js/app.js_ or _/css/app.css_ inside layout file because output bundle names will most likely contain some kind of hashes or the like.
+you cannot reference hardcoded paths like _/js/app.js_ or _/css/app.css_ inside layout file directly because output bundle names will most likely contain some kind of hashes or the like.

 for example Webpacker provides special helpers (`javascript_pack_tag` and `stylesheet_pack_tag`) to link output bundles in layout file and another